espocrm/documentation/docs/development/view.md

     // Alternatively, you can use ES6 classes as of v7.2.
 Example below. return View.extend({

-        // A template file, see its content.
+        // A template path, see its content.
+        // The `custom` prefix indicates a the base path `client/custom/res/templates`.
         template: 'custom:test/my-custom-view',

         // Altertatively a template content can be defined right here.